 You should keep in touch with your lender and make sure that the funds are transferred from your account on the closing day.
 Many banks get tardy with this and it can cause a lot of panic at the last minute.
 Again, communication with your mortgage broker is key.
 Keep in touch.

 It’s a good idea to change your locks when you move in.
 You never know who may have been given a key to your new home in the past.
 A locksmith can do his magic in a very short period of time and the cost is minimal considering the peace of mind gained.

-Also, remember that I have been through this more than a few times and have good resources for trades people that you might need to help ensure a smooth move.
-I have all sorts of names up my sleeve so keep in touch and don’t hesitate to call me for
+Also, remember that we have been through this more than a few times and have good resources for trades people that you might need to help ensure a smooth move.
+We have all sorts of names up our sleeves so keep in touch and don’t hesitate to call us for assistance.

 Cheers and Good luck!